edrd-f/kotlin-bootstrap/README.md

 # Kotlin Bootstrap

-This repository contains a basic Gradle setup for Kotlin projects using the language's conventions (e.g. directory structure).
+This repository contains a basic Gradle setup for Kotlin projects using the language's conventions, such as indentation and directory structure.

-It also includes Gradle configurations and tips for faster build/test runs.
-Details below.
+It also includes Gradle configurations and tips for faster build/test runs (details below).

+To use it, simply clone the repository and change the project name by editing `settings.gradle.kts`.

 ## Using OpenJ9 to speed up build and tests